benrudolph/ascend.report/index.md

 At UNHCR Innovation, we try as hard as possible to keep refugees at the center of our work.
 That means that for pilots and projects we try to get as much feedback from refugees as we can.
   <a target="_blank" class="click-to-tweet" href="http://ctt.ec/c2fcI"><i class="fa fa-twitter"></i></a>
 </p>
 From these interviews we were able to begin formulating ways to address the challenges presented by the refugees.
 At the end of the monitoring and evaluation phase, we again got in contact with the same refugees to get their opinion on the program.
 These interviews were conducted over the phone and can be viewed [here](https://docs.google.com/document/d/1-5v-UI1kdsaQiAjk2EUTT21DXQKpPQV9Z6IT1teRTlA/edit).
-The responses were overwhelmingly positive which is a huge success for the pilot as a whole.
+The responses were overwhelmingly positive which is a big success for the pilot as a whole.

 {% include interviews.html %}